 Once a semester, and more if needed, the Graduate Program Director meets with all students at established times.
 The purpose of these meetings is to review policy and procedures (existing and new), discuss student questions or concerns, and explain changes in program requirements, among other things.
 Attendance at these meetings is mandatory, regardless of whatever other responsibilities students may hold that day (including practicum and GA).
 Absences from Town Hall meetings are recorded as unexcused.
+Students should keep in mind that the usual day and time for Town Hall meetings is Sunday late afternoon or evening, given the challenges of scheduling the entire student body.

-During Town Hall meetings, a designated student representative takes notes on the proceedings, and these are uploaded to the Onedrive Town Hall folder that will be shared with all students.
+During Town Hall meetings, a designated student representative takes notes on the proceedings, and these are uploaded to the Town Hall folder that will be shared with all students.
 Students are responsible for all the information or decisions discussed and recorded in these meetings.

 There is also an anonymous suggestion box in the graduate lounge for students to express concerns or ideas for program improvement.
 These will be collected by the Graduate Student Representative and will be discussed in Town Hall meetings.
+We request that students communicate anonymous concerns using appropriate and respectful language.
+We also encourage students to submit possible solutions along with concerns.